Daemons of the Shadow Realm

 Synopsis

-Set in a world where certain humans can control a duo of supernatural creatures called Daemons, the series follows the journey of twins, Yuru and Asa, who were separated from a young age and must make their way back to each other.
-Along the way they learn of their prophesied abilities to control all Daemons, and eventually discover they must unite to save the world from destruction.
+Set in a world where certain humans can control a duo of supernatural creatures called Daemons, the twins "born between day and night" in a premodern Higashi village, Yuru and Asa, are prophesied to wield great power.
+As a teenager, Yuru learns that he was separated from his sister at a young age, and that the Higashi village has been cut off from the now modern world (called "Lowlands" by the villagers) for centuries, where Asa grew up.
+Along the way to find each other, the twins learn of their abilities to control all Daemons and eventually discover they must unite to save the world from destruction.

 Characters